-Selection, development and presentation of a patient case study, included is a curricular review and preparation for the certification examination.
+This course requires selection, development and presentation of a patient case study, included is a curricular review and preparation to apply for the ARDMS or CCI certification examination.
 This class is a hybrid in which students will be participating with online and 5 campus visits.
 Prerequisite: Completing ECHO 101, ECHO 102, ECHO 103, ECHO 106, and SONO 104 with a C or better.